HoloArchivists/hollow_memories/README.md

 yt-dlp https://www.youtube.com/watch?v=_VcYd4EkBR0 --cookies C:\Users\anon\Desktop\youtube.com_cookies.txt
 ```
 >You may find that sometimes authentication will fail.
 This is most likely due to old cookies which can be caused by logging out.
 Simply repeat step 2 to replace your current cookie file.

+### Setting-up a default config
+If you find yourself using the same flags 99% of the time, you can choose to set-up a default config so that you do not need to type the flags you always use.
+1. Go to your appdata
+    - Open the start menu by pressing the ⊞ windows key, type `%APPDATA%` and clicking on the folder.
+2. Make a new folder with the name `yt-dlp`
+3. Create a text file in the folder created with the name `config.txt`
+4. Edit the `config.txt` file with your desired flags.
+Feel free to refer to this example [config.txt](config.txt) that has commonly-used flags.
+5. Download videos with ease in the future.

 ## Downloading entire channels
 There is a script to simplify the process of downloading an entire channel which you can find [here](scripts/dlentirechannel.ps1)